-- Weekly review sessions will be conducted by the head GSI on Thursdays 7-9PM in 9 Lewis - The campus Student Learning Center has assistance for Chem 1A students. http://slc.berkeley.edu - The Chem 1AL GSIs will staff open office hours for about 20 hours each week.
-Look for announcements on bcourses with specific times and locations.
+- Weekly review sessions will be conducted by the head GSI on Thursdays, 7-9 PM in 100 Lewis. - The campus Student Learning Center has assistance for Chem 1A students. http://slc.berkeley.edu - The Chem 1AL GSIs will staff open office hours for about 20 hours each week.
+Look for a posted schedule on bCourses with specific times and locations.